Course Outline

 Machine Translated

-I liked the patience, dedication, and rhythm with which you explained things to us both in a group setting and individually.
+I appreciated the patience, dedication, and pace he devoted to explaining things to us both in group settings and individually.

 Brian Eduardo